rathorsunpreet/GraphQL-API-Check/README.md

 3. Select any items under `Object Repository` such as `GET GraphQL Ping` and then select `Run` to ping the API and get the results.

 ## Notes:
-You might want to change the email address and user name for the project upon download.
+Make sure the email address and user name for the project is your own.
 This would stop the auto-email reports from getting sent to my Katalon TestOps account upon every test suite execution.

 ## License